mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-and-Its-Dependencies-on-Microsoft-Windows.md

+***Warning: the MMGen installation process on Windows is not for the faint of heart, success is not guaranteed and the user experience is less than optimal.
+You're urged to use the prebuilt [MMGenLive][20] USB image instead.
+It's now the preferred way for all non-Linux users to run MMGen.***

 ##### Note: The following instructions assume you'll be unpacking all archives to `C:\`, the root directory on most Windows installations.
 If you choose to unpack to another location, the `cd` commands must be adjusted accordingly.

 #### 1. Install the Python interpreter: